 God uses small groups to illuminate His Word in various ways to various people multiplying insight and learning.
 This doesn’t mean each one in the group will see a different meaning.
-It means they will learn the one true multi-dimensional meaning as well as the limitless implications from that truth, (Proverbs 11:14).
+It means they will learn the one true multi-dimensional meaning as well as the limitless implications of that truth, (Proverbs 11:14).

-What we do not know about the Bible are certainly a lot more than what we do know.
+What we do not know about the Bible is certainly a lot more than what we do know.
 There are certain things in the Bible we find to be disturbing.
 These things ignite doubts about God and His Word in our minds.
 Doubts if not cleared can affect our faith.
 When we face doubts we need to stop, pray and ask, (Matthew 11:1-4).
 Small Groups are the best place to do that.

 God’s Word cannot help us unless we apply its truth, (Luke 6:46-49).
-Still, due to the lack of accountability, many Christians fall short of applying God’s Word to their personally regardless of how often they hear it.
+Still, due to the lack of accountability, many Christians fall short of applying God’s Word to them personally regardless of how often they hear it.
 When we are in small groups however others in the group can hold us responsible for applying God’s word personally.